-Short Term Investment Officer Comptroller Deputy Comptroller Waiver of Dealer Limitation · d the \$ limitation which has been placed on of (amount and type of investment) for the (name of portfolio) on (date). or tumount and officer in teaming, for the tumount or (amount and type of investment), and any future investments with (name of banker/broker), a new authorization. which exceeds its \$ limit, will require Comptroller (Deputy Comptroller) (Deputy Comptroller)
+Short Term Investment Officer Comptroller Deputy Comptroller Waiver of Dealer Limitation You are hereby authorized to exceed the (name of banker/broker) for the purchase of ( ne \$ limitation which has been placed on (amount and type of investment) for the (name of portfolio) on (date).
+This authorization is limited to (am nount and type of investment), and any future investments with (name of banker/broker), who a new authorization. ich exceeds its \$ limit, will require A uthorized Officer